 The George Kelley Paperback and Pulp Fiction Collection contains well over 25,000 pulp-fiction books and magazines.
 The earliest titles date from the 1940s.
 The collection contains hundreds of paperbacks from this period, and thousands from the 1950s and 1960s.
 Many of these never appeared in hardcover.
 The remaining titles are paperback originals published in the 1970s and 1980s.
 Detective and mystery stories make up the largest part of the collection, followed by science fiction paperbacks and magazines.
 Dr. Kelley, an alumnus of the State University of New York at Buffalo, donated the collection to the University Libraries in 1994.

 For more information about the Rare Books Collection contact firstname.lastname@example.org

 Among the collections housed in the Music Library are archives of materials related to 20th-century composers Morton Feldman, Lejaren Hiller, Allen Sapp, and Leo Smit, as well as other UB faculty members including Jan Williams and Yvar Mikhashoff.
 The Archive of the Center of the Creative and Performing Arts, 1964-1980, contains documents, letters and working files from this center of new music activity.
 Other special collections of interest include a large collection of manuscripts and first editions of works by Fernando Päer (1771-1839), a collection of more than three hundred holographs of composer Ferdinand Praeger (1815-1891), and 5,000 antiquarian catalogs of musical interest.

-Within the History of the Health Sciences are two special collections:
+Within the History of Medicine are two special collections: